jeshraghian/snntorch/docs/tutorials/tutorial_regression_2.rst

 all.

-As with the previous tutorial, we can use the mean-square error to acehieve this.
+As with the previous tutorial, we can use the mean-square error to achieve this.
 Recall the form of the mean-square error loss:

 .. math:: \mathcal{L}_{MSE} = \frac{1}{n}\sum_{i=1}^n(y_i-\hat{y_i})^2